hashicorp/design-system/wiki/Website-Media.md

     2. Set the image qualities for .jpg, .png, and .gif to 85-90%.
 This results in a high quality, high resolution image (using the guidelines outlined above), while removing unnecessary metadata and compressing the filesize to something more managable for the web.
 3. Within the app, either add images to the queue with the plus icon in the lower left corner, or simply drag and drop files from your file browser into the window.

-Once added to the queue assets will be optimized automatically and rather than exporting fundamentally new assets, ImageOptim automatically saves compressed assets to the same location in the filesystem. **Warning:** This does overwrite the original file.
+Once added to the queue assets will be optimized automatically and ImageOptim will automatically save the compressed assets to the same location in the filesystem. **Warning:** This does overwrite the original file.

 ## Adding and optimizing video assets